• Skip to primary navigation

 In essence, while both types of blenders can last for years when well-maintained, investing in a glass blender could mean better long-term value for money.

-It’s important to note that proper care and maintenance also play a significant role in ensuring the longevity of any blender type.
+Proper care and maintenance also play a significant role in making sure the longevity of any blender type.

 No matter the material, regularly cleaning your blender after each use and avoiding overfilling it can help avoid wear and tear on its parts.